 This will leave your skin fresh, improving its texture and reducing puffiness.
 Toners are often enhanced with antibacterial properties which help prevent skin infections.
 The cooling properties of the toner leave the skin soft.

 The application is the same for every toner: Cleanse your face, pat it try, and apply the toner over your face.
 Moisturize immediately after, and allow your skin to dry naturally.

 MOISTURIZER- A CRUCIAL ELEMENT TO YOUR DAILY SKINCARE REGIMEN

 The importance of cleansers and toners is quite evident, but what about the moisturizer?
 Why moisturize the skin when the skin is already clean?

-Because moisturizers lock in hydration, and hydrated skin is healthy and less vulnerable to premature aging.
+Because face moisturizers lock in hydration, and hydrated skin is healthy and less vulnerable to premature aging.
 That said, moisturizing is a vital part of your daily skincare routine.

 It also protects the skin from any form of irritation.
 People who follow the Cleanse-Tone-Moisturize regimen when they are young are going to have much better skin when they are older.